cpstell/Pewlett-Hackard-Analysis/README.md

 * The above image shows the various departments that were included in the analysis.
 Some departments were impacted more than others.

+## Summary

+Currently there are 90,398 employees that are eligible to retire in the coming years and 1549 candidates that qualify to become members of the mentorship program.
+Those numbers alone would suggest Pewlett Hackard has a problem.
+If more employees are allowed to enter the mentorship program and the pace of retirement is spread out evently over the coming years Pewlett Hackard can make this work.
+Although It will take detailed planing and cooperation with its employees for this transitionary period to be a success.